mis à jour Last minute

 All other products can not be called ''yoghurt''.

-- Bulgaria is the world's largest producer of organic rose oil ( from Rosa Damascena) and lavender oil .
+- Bulgaria produces about 80% of the world's organic rose oil ( from Rosa Damascena) and lavender oil .
 The Rose valley is in the Kazanlak area.
 Roses are harvested in May/June.
-It is a vital ingredient for parfumes.
+It is a vital ingredient for all parfumes.

 - The hottest mineral spring in Europe (103 C) is in Sapareva Banya,70 kilometers south of Sofia.